Credit Score

 5. Clear Outstanding Debts

 If your credit report shows unpaid dues or overdue accounts, clearing them is one of the most impactful steps you can take to raise your CIBIL score.
-Outstanding debt, especially long pending EMIs or credit dues has a significant impact on your score.
-Even if the amount is not huge, the delay signals risk to lenders.
-Once settled, don’t forget to collect a ‘No Due Certificate’ as a proof from lender.
+Pay off your dues, and once settled, don’t forget to collect a ‘No Due Certificate’ as proof from the lender.

 6. Keep Old Credit Accounts Active